Meet MSU Graduate Students & Alumni

 community of scholars.
 MSU graduate students represent backgrounds as diverse as the fields they study.
 Meet some of them, find out about their research and hear their future graduate students.

-The Graduate School's video montage introduces you to six MSU graduate students.
+Our latest video introduces you to five MSU graduate students.

 Scroll down to see more profiles & research stories.

 |Read Advice to Prospective Students||Catch Up with Alumni|